RoseMcc04/CS-3430-RoseMcC/WeekA/SystemArchitectureConcepts.md

 ## Data Abstraction

+- A data model hides the storage details and presents users with a conceptual view of the database
+- Programs refer to the data model constructs rather than data storage details

 ## Data Models

+- A set of concepts to describe the **structure** of a database, the **operations** for manipulating these structures, and certain **constraints** that the database should obey
+- **Structure (Constructs)**
+    - Typically includes elements (and their data types), groups of elements (entity, record, table, etc.), and their relationship
+- **Constraints**
+    - Specify some restrictions on valid data
+    - Must be enforced at all times
+- **Operations**
+    - Specify database retrievals and updates
+    - May include basic model operations (generic insert, delete, and update) and user-defined operations (compute_student_gpa, update_inventory)

 ### Categories of Data Models

+- **Conceptual data models (high-level)**
+    - Provide concepts that are close to the way many users perceive data
+- **Physical data models (low-level)**
+    - Provides concepts that describe details of how data is stored in the computer
+- **Representation data models (implementation)**
+    - Provide concepts that fall between the above two - may be easily understood by end users but not too far from the way that data is organized
+    - Include widely used relational data model and object data model
+- **Self-describing data models**
+    - NoSQL database

 ## Database Schemas

+- The description of a database

 ## Database State (Instance)

+- The data in the database at a particular moment (snapshot)

 ## Schemas vs. States

+- **Database schema**
+    - Structure, data types, and constraints
+    - Changes very infrequently
+- **Database state**
+    - Changes every time the database is updated

 ## DBMS Languages